18 Nov Top 10 Most Affordable Traditional Nursing Degree Programs

 The University of Massachusetts – Amherst is one of the most affordable institutions offering a traditional nursing degree program in the country.
-This program prepares the students for an entry level position in any healthcare setting, as they are exposed to a combined theoretical learning and diverse clinical practice.
-The College of Nursing at the University of Massachusetts – Amherst offers the best experience for students who want to work in the healthcare field.
-They have small classes, a caring faculty, and staff, a sense of community and state of the art classrooms and laboratories for students to take advantage of.
+The program prepares the students for an entry level position in any healthcare setting, as they are exposed to a combined theoretical learning and diverse clinical practice.
+The College of Nursing at the University of Massachusetts – Amherst offers the best experience for students wanting to work in the healthcare field.
+They have small classes, a caring faculty, and staff, a sense of community and state-of-the art classrooms and laboratories for students to take advantage of.

-The university prepares the aspiring students to achieve success in the nursing career, pursue graduate studies and assume professional leadership roles.
-Students will benefit from the expertise of the renowned professors who widely publish research papers and who have gained an outstanding experience in the clinical field.
-They will also have the opportunity to collaborate with fellow students through team learning environments.
-Since the university is using state of the art equipment, students will also become proficient in current technology, especially in providing an efficient and quality care services to patients.
-Graduates of the program will also gain valuable clinical experience, which is useful for the licensing exam and future employment in various healthcare facilities.
+The university prepares aspiring students to achieve success in their nursing career, pursue graduate studies and assume professional leadership roles.
+Students will benefit from the expertise of renowned professors who widely publish research papers and have gained an outstanding experience in a clinical field.
+They will have the opportunity to collaborate with fellow students through team learning environments.
+Since the university uses state-of-the art equipment, students will become proficient in current technology, especially in providing efficient and quality care services to patients.
+Graduates of the program will gain valuable clinical experience useful for the licensing exam and future employment in various healthcare facilities.

 The tuition cost of the traditional Bachelor of Science in Nursing at the University of Massachusetts – Amherst is $14,171 annually.
-With quality instruction and affordable tuition fee, students will get their money worth in this four-year course.
-Scholarships are also available for those who qualify.
-Consequently, the Bachelor of Science in Nursing program at UM provides countless opportunities to its graduates.
+With quality instruction and an affordable tuition fee, students will get their money’s worth in this four-year course.
+Scholarships are available for those who qualify.
+Consequently, the Bachelor of Science in Nursing program at UM provides countless opportunities for graduates.
 Whether they choose to work in hospitals, nursing homes or clinics, UM BSN degree holders usually get employment right away.
-They also receive a higher salary compared to other healthcare professionals.
+They receive higher salaries compared to other healthcare professionals.
 Studying at the University of Massachusetts – Amherst requires full attention to complete the program successfully.
-This may take four years of commitment and dedication, but it allows the graduates to become a qualified and registered nurses in the state, but only if the licensing exam is passed.
+This may take four years of commitment and dedication, but it allows graduates to become qualified and registered nurses in the state, but only if the licensing exam is passed.